thebeckyhamm/tiy-assignment-4/003/README.md

 ![](_meta/octodex.png)

-2. Createa new repo on github for this.
+* Create a new repo on github for this.

-3. Create a project github pages to host it.
+* Create a project github pages to host it.

 # Deliverables